 Determining the appropriate size of a grease trap can be challenging.
 Luckily, there are resources to help you do so successfully.
 The following is a guide that informs you on how to size a grease trap for your commercial restaurant.

 A grease trap is designed to prevent greasy substances from entering wastewater treatment facilities, septic tanks, and plumbing systems.
 Greasy substances may also be a hazard to the environment.

-The combination of kitchen appliances attached to the grease trap determines the size of the grease trap needed.
-To determine the right sizing, you need to limit the number of fixtures connected to the grease trap.
+The combination of kitchen appliances attached to the grease trap determines required size.
+To find the right sizing, you need to limit the number of fixtures connected to the grease trap, such as sinks.

-Fixtures connected to the trap may include mop sinks, pot sinks, 3-compartment sinks, and dishwashers.
+Fixtures connected to the trap may include a mop sink, a pot sink, a 3-compartment sink, and a dishwasher.